 Publications of Green and Inclusive Rural Development in the Nordics (2021-2024)

-More information about the new thematic group's publications is coming up soon!
-Discover the publications from the previous thematic group for Sustainable Rural Development below.
+New publications are published here.
+Discover also the publications from the previous thematic group for Sustainable Rural Development at the bottom of the page.

 Publications of Rural Development in the Nordics (2017-2020)